ASE-FS24/frontend/README.md

-# NexusNet
+# frontend

 NexusNet is a React application developed with TypeScript and JavaScript.
-It provides a platform for users to interact and share posts.
+It provides a platform for users to interact and share posts. **To run the entire application refer to the [fullapp repo](https://github.com/ASE-FS24/fullapp).**

-## Getting Started
+## Running the app with Docker

+1. Build the image
+   `docker build . -t nexusnet-frontend:latest`
+2. Run the image
+   `docker run -p 3000:3000 nexusnet-frontend:latest`
+3. The app will be served on [localhost:3000](http://localhost:3000)

+## Running without Docker

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.